Paulescu/image-classification-with-local-vlms/README.md

 >
 > LMs generate text based on probability distributions, not strict logic.
 Even when you specify "choose A or B," the model might generate C if those tokens seem plausible in context.

+So the question is

-The question is: how can we "force" the model to output a specific format?
+> How can we "force" the model to output a specific format?

-And this is where "Structured Generation" comes to the rescue.
+..and this is where structured generation comes to the rescue.

 ### Step 5.
 Structured Generation to the rescue